-All incoming freshmen and continuing undergraduate or graduate students (including international students planning to attend VIU full-time in a degree program) are eligible to receive an award, if the scholarship requirements as stated below are met.

-Please be aware that eligibility and fulfillment of scholarship criteria do not guarantee the award of a scholarship.
+All incoming full-time freshmen and continuing undergraduate or graduate students are eligible to receive an award, if the scholarship requirements as stated below are met.
+Eligibility and fulfillment of scholarship criteria do not guarantee the award of a scholarship.
 Scholarship selection is made by the Scholarship Committee based on a variety of factors.
 Candidates may be invited for an interview.